 Root Canal Therapy

-If left untreated the infection can spread through the tips of the tooth into your jawbone and cause a painful abscess.
-Dr. Allen can perform tests on a tooth to determine whether this treatment is indicated.
-If you delay or decline root canal therapy often times the only other alternative is removal of the tooth.
-This however is a short term fix.
-The tooth will need to be replaced in order to avoid a chain reaction of further related dental problems from a missing tooth.
+If left untreated, the infection can spread through the roots of the tooth into your jawbone and cause a painful abscess.
+Dr. Allen can perform tests on a tooth to determine whether this treatment is necessary.